openeuropa/oe_theme/README.md

   onward navigation to further thematic content and/or specific services.
 For example, the main European Commission website (https://ec.europa.eu) uses ECL core branding.

-ECL branding change the way users interact with the sites by restricting access to certain components, for example: users can access to the main navigation menu only on sites using standardised ECL branding.
+ECL branding changes the way users interact with the sites by restricting access to certain components, for example: users can access to the main navigation menu only on sites using standardised ECL branding.

-To learn more about ECL brandings and component library families visit the [ECL website](https://ec.europa.eu/component-library).
+To learn more about EC/EU families and ECL branding visit the [ECL website](https://ec.europa.eu/component-library).

+### Upgrade to 2.10.0

+#### ECL page header
+In 2.10.0 we dropped supporting the following elements in the ["Page header" pattern](./templates/patterns/page_header/page_header.ui_patterns.yml):

+- `identity`: used to show site-identifying information (such as the site name).
+- `infos`: used to show secondary meta information, below the page header introduction text.

+As a result, if your `PageHeaderMetadata` plugins provide such data, it will no longer be displayed.

+#### ECL branding

+In 2.10.0 we introduced support for ECL branding (read above for more information).
+The OpenEuropa Theme will use the "Core" branding, visit the theme configuration page if you need to change that and use the "Standardised" branding instead.

 ### Upgrade to 2.9.0+